iref-use/ps4-remote-pkg-sender/Troubleshoot.md

 It will give you a specific error message what happend.
 Mostly it is a blocked port.
 Just change the Port and press apply, refresh or just i/o button to close and start the server.

+## Can't see HB-Store Tab
+You have to activate that feature first on Settings below the feature list.

+## Legacy or Refactored HB-Store Mode?
+Legacy Mode is still there if you have a custom server with the "old cdn host".
+Refactored Mode (recommended) implements the new Store Site API and have multiple
+benefits besides filtering by category and search value.

+##I lost the main Store API CDN
+Put in `http://api.pkg-zone.com/` (must end with / at the end)

 ## Cannot Install HB-Store items directly
 Until the refactored version of the HB-Store goes public you can download the App,
 put it on your base_path folder and install it on the regular way.